sonots/growthforecast-client/README.md

 ## About GrowthForecast Client

-growthforecast-client is a ruby client library for GrowthForecast *JSON* API where GrowthForecast is a visualization graph tool.
+growthforecast-client is a ruby client library for GrowthForecast API where GrowthForecast is a visualization graph tool.
 See [this](http://kazeburo.github.com/GrowthForecast/).

 ## USAGE